 Well, things just got a little bit easier.

-In the latest version of VirtualTraining introduced a little something we’re calling "Hot Calibration."
+In the latest version of Rouvy, they introduced a little something called "Hot Calibration."
 The steps for completing Hot Calibration are the same as the Cold Calibration.

 To hot calibrate a smart trainer, an on-screen Hot Calibration notification will appear after an optimal warm-up time of seven minutes.
 If the rider choses to perform the Hot Calibration, the ride/workout will automatically pause to allow for the hot calibration process, and will then automatically resume exactly where the rider left off.